 Real estate investing offers a mind-blowing number of viable options for building wealth and creating cash flow.
 It can offer quick cash or passive income, depending on your goals.
 You can invest in mortgage notes, a single-family home, multifamily real estate, commercial property, and so much more.

-If you're looking to build a passive income real estate portfolio for the long-term cash flow, then there's a good chance single-family real estate (SFR) has crossed your radar.
-Investing in single-family rental property can be a wonderful way for both the individual real estate investor as well as institutional investors to build a substantial portfolio of income-generating properties.
+If you're looking to build a passive income real estate portfolio for the long-term cash flow, there's a good chance single-family rental (SFR) real estate has crossed your radar.
+Investing in single-family rental property can be a wonderful way for both individual real estate investors and institutional investors to build a substantial portfolio of income-generating properties.

-What is single-family real estate?
+What is SFR real estate?

 The property is rented to a tenant with the difference in rental income to monthly expenses pocketed by the SFR investor.
 It can be a small income stream if a large mortgage is held or a more significant one if there are minimal expenses associated with the investment property.

 The SFR property can be managed by the owner to increase returns or by a property management company for a more hands-off, passive income stream.
-Eventually, the property may be sold, if, for example, home prices appreciate significantly, but it is held at least initially for the primary goal of generating rental income.
+Eventually, the property may be sold -- if, for example, home prices appreciate significantly -- but it is held at least initially for the primary goal of generating rental income.